Institut-Catala-d-Investigacio-Quimica/eChempad/README_DEVELOPER.md

 - `README.md`: Contains a description of the project and a wide review of its important elements and goals.
 - `README_DEVEL.md`: Contains a more technical description of the project in order to obtain a valid deployment of the application.

+## Conventions
+The names of the columns in the DB will be the same as the name of the corresponding variables in the Java code.

 ## Reference Documentation
 For further reference, please consider the following sections: